rupestre-campos/pygis/readme.md

 Basic PyGIS course (using  GDAL/OGR python libs)

-This training aims to walk you through basic python funcionalities to work with geospatial data and open source lybraries.
+This training aims to walk you through basic python funcionalities to work with geospatial data and open source libraries.

 A basic cookbook is in: https://pcjericks.github.io/py-gdalogr-cookbook/